Australia’s Great Barrier Reef devastated by worst coral bleaching on record, new report finds

 By Jessie Yeung, CNN

-(CNN) — Australia’s iconic Great Barrier Reef, famed for its stunning colors and biodiversity, suffered its biggest ever decline last year after a marine heatwave bleached vast swathes of hard coral, a new report has found.
+(CNN) — Parts of Australia’s iconic Great Barrier Reef, famed for its stunning colors and biodiversity, suffered the biggest decline of coral on record last year after a marine heatwave bleached vast swathes of hard coral, a new report has found.

 The reef had its worst summer on record in 2024 when the world underwent a rare global mass coral bleaching event impacting dozens of countries.
 Surging water temperatures combined with an El Niño weather pattern caused stressed corals to expel algae and lose their color.